 I2S Student Research Symposium (ISRS)

-The I2S Student Organization (ISO) is planning their annual I2S Student Research Symposium (ISRS).
+The I2S Student Organization (ISO) is hosting their annual I2S Student Research Symposium (ISRS).
 ISRS is an opportunity for graduate students to share their research and ideas with other graduate students and faculty members.
 This year we will have both oral and poster presentations.
 Graduate students from all academic backgrounds are invited to submit abstracts of work they have recently published, are in the process of publishing, or are works-in-progress.
 For the 2025 Symposium, leaders have invited other collegiate research groups from elsewhere in Kansas and Missouri, including the Kansas City metro area, to participate for the first time.
-Submission deadline update: While the original deadline of Dec.
-15, 2024, has passed, the team will accept abstracts for poster and presentation consideration up until the week of the symposium.

 2025